CodingLink/capstoneproject/README.md

 - Step 2: Get the Project Assets 00:07:51
 - Step 3: Install a LAMP web server on CLoud9 IDE 00:08:49
 - Step 4: Create a MySQL RDS database instance 00:13:15
+- Step 5： Modify Launch Template
-- Step 5: Create an Application Load Balancer 00:20:53
+- Step 6: Create an Application Load Balancer 00:20:53
-- Step 6: Importing the data into the RDS database 00:25:18
+- Step 7: Importing the data into the RDS database 00:25:18
-- Step 7: Configure the system parameters in Parameter Store Systems Manager 00:38:20
+- Step 8: Configure the system parameters in Parameter Store Systems Manager 00:38:20

 # Step 0:  Inspect the archtecture
 - Inspect the example VPC.